uwmadison-chm/xlpr/README.md

     python3 xlpr.py rebuild file.xlsx

-This will rebuil the comparison sheet of an existing spreadsheet, in place.
+This will rebuild the comparison sheet of an existing spreadsheet, in place.

+### check various facts

+    python3 xlpr.py check file.xlsx

+This will compare the number of used rows/columns in sheets 1 and 2, and confirm that their question headers are pulling from the right places.

 ## TODO